wp-plugins/advanced-ads/readme.txt

 * all devices, mobile only or exclude mobile users
 * hide all ads from logged in users based on their role

+= ad injection =

+Advanced Ads comes with many options for ad injection (= display ads without the need to alter content or code)

+* inject ads into header and footer
+* inject ads into posts content (top, bottom, by paragraph)

+= ad networks =

+Advanced Ads is compatible with all ad networks and banners from affiliate programs like Google AdSense, Chitika, Clickbank, Amazon, etc.
+You can also use it to add additional ad network tags into header or footer of your site without additional coding)

 = based on WordPress standards =